datapane/datapane/public-docs/docs/tutorials/styling/global-styling.md

 </style>
 ```

 You can edit this block to add your brand colours, load in a custom font or even add a logo.
-Any assets that you add will be displayed in a bar at the top of your report, and these changes will apply retroactively to your old reports.
+Any assets that you add will be displayed in a bar at the top of your app, and these changes will apply retroactively to your old apps.

 ### **Adding a custom font**